TosbackCgusBridge-Bot/CGUs-versions/Voanews/Privacy Policy.md

 Choice of Forum - To the extent permissible by law, you hereby consent to personal jurisdiction and venue in the U.S. District Court for the District of Columbia, and hereby agree that any disputes pertaining to these Terms of Use or to your use of VOA News and Information Websites shall be litigated in a Federal court located in the District of Columbia.

 Severability - If for any reason any provision of these terms of use is found unenforceable, that provision will be enforced to the maximum extent permissible, and the remainder of these Terms of Use will continue in full force and effect.
+Services:PodcastRSSMail SubscriptionMobile VOAnews.com

+*   USA
+*   Africa
+*   Asia
+*   Mideast
+*   Europe
+*   Americas

+*   Science &.
+Technology
+*   Health
+*   Arts &.
+Entertainment
+*   Business &.
+Economy
+*   Blogs
+*   Video
+*   Editorials

+About VOA

+*   Media Relations
+*   Contact Us
+*   Job Opportunities
+*   Terms of Use/Privacy Policy
+*   Our Languages
+*   Usage Requests

+Our Partners

+*   RFE/RL
+*   Radio Free Asia
+*   MBN
+*   Radio Marti

+Our Broadcasts

+*   Frequencies and Schedules
+*   Pronunciation Guide
+*   Broadcast Programs